 A market maker usually gets quotes for an instrument from multiple sources, such as large banks and exchanges.
 All of this information gets analyzed, taking into account any important political or economic factors, orders from the market maker’s other clients and, of course, the market maker’s need to make a profit.
 This analysis results in the quote the market maker offers its client.
 It’s important to understand the basic principle of quoting - the market maker offers its client the price at which it is prepared to complete the transaction at that moment.
 In other words, the market maker bases its price on other companies’ quotes and its clients’ orders.
 This price may differ in either direction from the prices offered by other market makers.

-EXNESS aggregates quotes from several large European banks, in addition to which it continually analyzes client orders for all instruments.
-As a result, EXNESS can offer its clients the best prices (this becomes obvious if you look at the spreads for the major currency pairs).
-For instruments where there are lots of offsetting positions, the Company can reduce spreads almost without risk.
+EXNESS aggregates quotes from several major European banks.
+Simultaneously, client orders are continually analyzed.
+Based on generalized data about bank prices and client order volumes across all trading instruments within the company, EXNESS can offer clients more advantageous prices (this becomes clear after studying the statistics for spreads on the main currency pairs).
+For instruments where there are lots of offsetting positions, the company can reduce spreads almost without risk.

-The following diagram provides a clear pictures of how EXNESS establishes its ask price for EUR/USD:
+The following diagram provides a clear picture of how EXNESS establishes its ask price for EUR/USD: